crycode-de/ioBroker.discord/README.md

 ## Features

 * ioBroker states for all servers of the bot to receive and send messages
-* ioBroker states for all users seen by the bot to receive and send messages
+* ioBroker states for all users seen by the bot to receive and send direct messages
 * Set the bot status including actions
 * Optional observe user presence status
 * Optional observe server member voice status